<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3789014914652380&amp;ev=PageView&amp;noscript=1">

 Hardwood Floors

-Hardwood floors are an excellent option for homeowners who want a stunning low-maintenance home.
+Hardwood floors are an excellent option for homeowners who want a stunning, low-maintenance home.
 They are durable, easy to clean, and can be refinished instead of having to be replaced entirely.
 Not only that, but they add an undeniable warmth to your home.
 Hardwood floors should last as long as you are in the home.
 If you have existing hardwood floors, talk to your design-build team about how to ensure they are well-stained and finished as a part of your remodel process to keep maintenance to a minimum.

 Copper Gutters